prescriptive-analytics/challenge-docs/docs/introduction.rst

 	 10^6 \quad & \text{else}
 	\end{matrix}\right.

-Our goal is to minize the score, evaluated on day 60.
+Our goal is to minimize the score, evaluated on the 60th day of simulation.

 +-----------+-----+-----------+------+-----------+-----+-----------+-----------+------------+-----+